CTSecUK/CyberYoddha-CTF-2020/Write-ups/Shebang3.md

 -rw-r--r-- 1 root     root 139922225 Oct 14 19:11 file2.txt
 ```

-Again, like in previous chalenges,  notice the file size... it's too large to just be a flag string and to large to output straight to the screen.
+Again (like in previous chalenges), we  notice the file sizes.
+They're too large to just be a flag string and to large to output straight to the screen.

 We can try again to recursively grep for the flag using `$ grep -r "CYCTF"` but this yields no results.

 The description for this challenge however suggests that both files are the same.?

-We can see from the file size above atht this is not the case however!
+But we can see from the file size above that this is not the case!

 If we run `diff file.txt file2.txt` we still get a fairly long list of differences but it is readable.

-If get just the first 50 lines using the head command `diff file.txt file2.txt | head -n 50` you can see the below
+If get just the first 50 lines however, using the head command `diff file.txt file2.txt | head -n 50` you can see the below

 ```
 $ diff file.txt file2.txt | head -n 50